 Key Takeaways

-- Territory refers to a geographical region or land area, often under the control of a government or other authority; a state is a political entity with defined borders, a government, and sovereignty.
+- Territory refers to a geographical region or land area, under the control of a government or other authority; a state is a political entity with defined borders, a government, and sovereignty.

-- Territories can be controlled by a state or a group of states and can be either self-governing or under the authority of another government; states are generally independent and have the power to govern themselves.
+- Territories can be controlled by a state or a group of states and can be either self-governing or under the authority of another government; states are independent and have the power to govern themselves.

 - Territories may become states through annexation or incorporation; states may divide or merge, leading to changes in their political boundaries.

 Territories are a piece of land that is not divided further and is not too large in terms of area (they are relatively smaller than states in general).
-Territories are a political unit of a country that however does not get the equal political status and treatment that any other political subdivision of that country, such as a state might get.
+Territories are a political unit of a country that, however, does not get the equal political status and treatment that any other political subdivision of that country, such as a state, might get.

 A state, in general, is larger in terms of area than a territory.